Devsharma8875/Dev-Music/README.md

 # Dev-music

-v-music is a web application that allows users to search for music using the Youtube API and play the second song previews.
+Dev-music is a web application that allows users to search for music using the Youtube API and play the second song previews.
 It is built with React, Bootstrap.

 ## Installation